-Risk of default is modeled for all current and anticipated service.
+The risk of default is modeled for all current and anticipated service.
 The probability of default for each customer is modeled using information from Standard & Poor's.
 BPA applies Standard & Poor's credit rating for each entity and refers to Standard & Poor's Global Corporate Average Default Rate for the level of default risk associated with that credit rating.
 Standard & Poor's conducts its default studies on the basis of groupings called static pools.
 Static pools are formed by grouping issuers by rating category at the beginning of each year covered by the Study.
 Annual default rates are calculated for each static pool, first in units and later as percentages with respect to the number of issuers in each rating category.
 Finally, these percentages are combined to obtain cumulative default rates for the 30 years covered by the Study.
 If a default occurs in the model, the capacity held by the defaulting customer is assumed to return to inventory to be resold for a portion of the remaining months of the fiscal year.
 Assuming the capacity is resold for only a portion of the year accounts for the time it takes to process and offer the new contract for the service.

-Risk associated with additional sales of service that have not yet been requested (the possibility that revenues will be higher than forecast due to these sales) is modeled based on three different sources : (1) new sales associated with new generation that is included in the LGIA forecast but for which long-term service has not yet been requested; (2) new sales from transmission inventory that becomes available due to customer default, as described above; and (3) new sales as a result of competitions performed in accordance with Section 17.7 of the OATT (deferral competitions).
-Sales due to new generation are modeled using a PERT distribution and information from Transmission Services's customer service engineering organization on expected in-service dates.
+Risk associated with additional sales of service that have not yet been requested (the possibility that revenues will be higher than forecast due to these sales) is modeled based on three different sources : 1) new sales associated with new generation that is included in the LGIA forecast but for which long-term service has not yet been requested; 2) new sales from transmission inventory that becomes available due to customer default, as described above; and 3) new sales as a result of competitions performed in accordance with Section 17.7 of the OATT (deferral competitions).
+Sales due to new generation are modeled using a PERT distribution and information from Transmission Services' customer service engineering organization on expected in-service dates.
 Modeling of sales from inventory that becomes available due to customer default is described above.
 To model sales that occur after competitions, it is assumed that zero to six competitions will be performed per year.
 For each competition performed there is a 50 percent chance that the competition will be successful and result in additional revenue.

-The long-term PTP revenue risk distribution results in standard deviations of \$10.3 million for FY 2022 and \$11.3 million for FY 2023.
+The long-term PTP revenue risk distribution results in standard deviations of \$11.2 million for FY 2026, \$10.9 million for FY 2027, and \$10.8 million for FY 2028.

-5.1.1.3 Short-Term Network Point-to-Point Service Revenue Risk sensitive to market conditions and streamflow, so we model the risks around the price spread between the North of Path 15 (NP-15) hub and the Mid-C hub, as well as streamflow.
+5.1.1.3 Short-Term Network Point-to-Point Service Revenue Risk

+The short-term PTP revenue forecast carries significant risk due to the nature of the product.
+This service is not reserved far in advance with an existing contract, but instead is requested on an hourly, daily, weekly, or monthly basis.
+Short-term PTP service is sensitive to market conditions and streamflow, so BPA models the risks around the price spread between the North of Path 15 (NP-15) hub and the Mid-C hub, as well as streamflow.
 Modeling risk around the Mid-C and NP-15 prices incorporates variability around natural gas prices and streamflow.
-Natural gas volatility is important because natural gas-fired electricity generation is often the marginal resource in western power markets, and therefore plays an important role in setting the market price of power.
+Natural gas volatility is important because natural gas-fired electricity generation is often the marginal resource in Western power markets, and therefore plays an important role in setting the market price of power.
 Fluctuations in natural gas prices lead to fluctuations in power prices.